spacetelescope/jwst/docs/jwst/refpix/description.rst

 normal pixel readouts, 4 interleaved reference pixel readouts, and 8 more normal pixel readouts.

-The first step in processing IRS2 data is a correction for overall mean reference pixel offsets by amplifier and, optionally, column parity.
-The algorithm described above for the traditional NIR readout mode is applied to IRS2 data to perform this correction, with two small differences:
+The first step in processing IRS2 data is to look for intermittently bad reference pixels.

-    #.
-Side pixel correction is never applied for IRS2 data.

-    #.
-"Even" and "odd" refer to detector column addresses, rather than
-       data array locations, to ensure that interleaved reference pixel columns are accounted for correctly.

-After the mean offsets are subtracted, some processing is done on the remaining reference values, and the CRDS reference file factors are applied.
-If the CRDS reference file includes a DQ (data quality) BINTABLE extension, interleaved reference pixel values will be set to zero if they are flagged as bad in the DQ extension.

-At this point, the algorithm looks for intermittently bad (or suspicious) reference pixels.
 This is done by calculating the means and standard deviations per reference pixel column, as well as the absolute value of the difference between readout pairs, across all groups within each integration.